WCSCourses/cancer_genome_analysis_africa/modules/Mutation calling/mutation_calling_exercises.md

 # Input data

-In the VM, we have a directory titled `TODO REPLACE FOLDER PATH`.
+In the VM, we have a directory titled [analysis directory].
 This directory contains data from the [Texas Cancer Research Biobank Open Access project.](http://stegg.hgsc.bcm.edu/open.html).
 We're using whole-genome sequenced data from Case 006, a woman in her 60s who presented with neuroendocrine carcinoma of the pancreas and received no prior treatment.